mozilla/data-docs/src/contributing/index.md

 Documentation is critical to making a usable data platform.
 In surveys of users of the Mozilla Data Platform, the most common complaint has been lack of documentation.
-It is important to improve the documentation as often and frequently as possible.
+It is therefore important to expand and improve the documentation as often as possible.

 <!-- toc -->